The names Gog and Magog in the Bible

 The altar on which continuously incense burned (see Ephesians 5:2) had horns on its four corners (Exodus 38:2) and Daniel also speaks of the defilement of the altar (11:31, 32).
 The male goat is explained to be Greece (8:21), or Javan in Hebrew.
 Javan was a son of Japheth, and a brother of Magog, Meshech and Tubal (Genesis 10:2).

-The prophet Ezekiel foretells the undoing of Gog and Magog (Ezekiel 39).
+Through the prophet Ezekiel, YHWH foretells an attack upon Israel by Gog, "in order that the nations may know Me when I shall be sanctified through you before their eyes, O Gog" (Ezekiel 38:16), but then diverts onto the undoing of Gog and Magog (Ezekiel 39).
 Gog will fall where he stands (v4) and Magog will perish through fire (v6).
 The people of Israel will take seven years to burn all the weaponry (v9) and seven months to bury the people of Gog in the valley of Hamon-gog (11-12).
 And the city (in the valley?) will be called Hamonah (v16).

 Etymology and meaning of the names Gog and Magog